bietiekay/Overpass-Proxy/overpass-proxy/README.md

 # Overpass Proxy

-Transparent Overpass API proxy with optional Redis-backed tile caching for JSON bounding-box queries.
-The proxy mirrors the official Overpass API surface so existing clients (like the ToiletFinder iOS app) can switch endpoints without any behavioural changes.
+Overpass API proxy specialised for amenity lookups with Redis-backed tile caching for JSON bounding-box queries.
+The proxy mirrors the official Overpass API surface so existing clients (like the ToiletFinder iOS app) can switch endpoints without any behavioural changes when querying amenities.

 ## Summary

-The `overpass-proxy` subproject delivers a production-ready Fastify service that mirrors the public Overpass API surface while adding Redis-backed geohash tile caching for JSON bounding-box queries.
+The `overpass-proxy` subproject delivers a production-ready Fastify service that mirrors the public Overpass API surface while adding Redis-backed geohash tile caching for amenity-focused JSON bounding-box queries.
 It includes:

 - Full TypeScript source code covering request routing, caching, upstream proxying, rate limiting, and telemetry helpers.
 - A dual-mode testing setup (Vitest + Supertest) that supports local execution without Docker by default, with optional Testcontainers-powered Redis and mock Overpass services when `USE_DOCKER=1`.
-- Comprehensive documentation in `specification.md`, including architectural deep-dives and a Mermaid flow diagram that traces bootstrap, request handling, cache population, and transparent proxy paths end-to-end.
+- Comprehensive documentation in `specification.md`, including architectural deep-dives and a Mermaid flow diagram that traces bootstrap, request handling, cache population, and validation paths end-to-end.

 ## Features

 - Fastify-based HTTP server exposing the `/api/*` Overpass endpoints
-- Transparent pass-through for non-cacheable requests (XML, complex QL)
+- Strict amenity-only handling for `/api/interpreter`; non-JSON or non-amenity queries are rejected with helpful errors
-- Redis-backed geohash tile caching for Overpass JSON bbox queries with stale-while-revalidate refresh
+- Redis-backed geohash tile caching for amenity Overpass JSON bbox queries with stale-while-revalidate refresh
-- Optional `TRANSPARENT_ONLY` mode to disable caching entirely
 - Structured logging via Pino
 - Comprehensive Vitest unit and integration test suites
 - GitHub Actions CI workflow running linting and tests with coverage